Program Director; Advocate, Intervene, Mentor (AIM) Program

 Case Manager, Queens Engagement Strategies for Teens

-Luisana Victorica is the program coordinator of the Attendance Achievement Program, which is focused on reducing chronic absenteeism in Harlem and the South Bronx.
+Luisana Victorica is the Program Director of the Attendance Achievement Program, which is focused on reducing chronic absenteeism in Harlem and the South Bronx.
 Previously, she served as a program manager for City Year, overseeing middle school and elementary school partnerships focused on improving student attendance, behavior, and course performance in English and math.
-In addition, Ms. Victorica worked as consultant for a non profit organization in Oakland, CA focused on diversity training, youth empowerment, and group facilitation skills.
-With a B.A. from the University of California Santa Cruz in Community Studies, Ms. Victorica is focused on youth development and is currently pursuing her Masters of Education in Counseling.
+In addition, Ms. Victorica worked as consultant for a non profit organization in Oakland, CA, focused on diversity training, youth empowerment, and group facilitation skills.
+With a B.A. from the University of California Santa Cruz in Community Studies, Ms. Victorica is focused on youth development and is currently enrolled at Hunter College, pursuing her Masters of Education in Counseling.

 Senior Web Technology Associate